 The IRS Data Retrieval tool is a process that helps streamline the Free Application for Federal Student Aid (FAFSA) by allowing online FAFSA filers to pull specific tax return data directly from the Internal Revenue Service (IRS).
 Voorhees College requires all new and returning eligible students to use the retrieval tool.
 Those who are not eligible but filed a tax return must supply a signed tax transcript obtained directly from the IRS.

-For the 2012-2013 academic year, the IRS data retrieval process is tentatively scheduled to be available February 1, 2012.
+For each new academic year, the IRS data retrieval process is tentatively scheduled to be available February 1.

 - Electronically filed tax return information will be available online from the IRS site in 1-2 weeks after the return has been filed.